SmartMemory

 Multi-Hop Retrieval

 A single search pass answers questions where the query already names the answer.
-"What did we decide about JWT?" lexically matches the decision item; one shot, done.
+"What did we decide about JWT?" lexically matches the decision item.
 But many real questions require chaining: the answer to the first hop tells you what to ask next.
-"Why did we change auth?" needs to find what auth was changed to before it can find the rationale; "Which support groups did Ruth join after her diagnosis?" needs to identify Ruth, then her diagnosis, then groups associated with that condition.
+"Why did we change auth?" needs to find what auth was changed to before it can find the rationale.

-Multi-hop recursive retrieval handles these.
-SmartMemory ships two hop planners — a fast heuristic and an LLM-driven semantic one — both opt-in on the standard search() call.
+Multi-hop recursive retrieval handles these cases.
+SmartMemory ships two hop planners, a fast heuristic planner and an LLM-driven semantic planner.
+Both are opt-in on the standard search() call.

 Enabling multi-hop